plantbreeding/BrAPI/docs/docs/best_practices/Alternative_Standards.rst

 GeoJSON
 -------

 GeoJSON is a standard format for defining GPS coordinates and areas.
-Please see best practices document :doc:`"Location Coordinates" </best_practices/Location_Coordinates>` for more information.
+Please see best practices document :doc:`"Location Coordinates" <Location_Coordinates>` for more information.

 GA4GH Variants Schema
 ---------------------